cea-hpc/modules/doc/source/module.rst

        Variable renamed from ``MODULES_LMCONFLICT`` to
        ``__MODULES_LMCONFLICT``

+.. envvar:: __MODULES_LMINIT

+ A colon separated list describing the modulepaths that have been enabled and the *modulefiles* that have been loaded with their tags during :ref:`Modules initialization<Package Initialization>`.
+Each element in this list corresponds to a :ref:`collection<collections>` definition line.

+ This environment variable is intended for :command:`module` command internal use to get knowledge of the initial loaded state after initialization.

+ .. only:: html

+    .. versionadded:: 5.2

 .. envvar:: __MODULES_LMPREREQ

  A colon separated list of the :mfcmd:`prereq` statements defined by all